BalagouniNaveen/OpenAI-Open-Model-Hackathon/PROJECT_DOC.md

 ---

-## **5. Key Takeaways**

-* End-to-end functional: **IoT → ML → GPT reasoning → RPA → Dashboard**
-* Safe for demo: uses mock GPT reasoning and simulated devices
-* Modular: easy to extend with real IoT, GPT-OSS, or multi-step automation
-* Hackathon-ready with **dashboard visualization and RPA demo**
+## **6. Security & Safety Considerations**

+* Only executes scripts in `scripts/` folder.
+* GPT-OSS output **never executed** as code.
+* Device files and DB are local; no remote network access by default.
+* Scripts should run as unprivileged user; arguments validated.
+* ML model is synthetic for demo; replace with production data for real deployments.

 ---

+## **7. Limitations**

+* IsolationForest model is synthetic.
+* GPT-OSS models require memory and GPU for local inference.
+* Dashboard is basic HTML; not production-grade.
+* RPA actions limited to safe scripts and JSON device toggles.

+---

+## **8. Suggested Hackathon Extensions**

+* Integrate real IoT devices via MQTT / Home Assistant.
+* Use GPT reasoning for multi-step automation.
+* Deploy small quantized LLMs for low-resource environments.
+* Build interactive React dashboard with live graphs.
+* Implement RBAC, authentication, and audit logs for RPA.

+---

+## **9. Key Takeaways**

+* Demonstrates **full IoT → ML → GPT → RPA → Dashboard workflow**.
+* Safe demo with mock GPT reasoning.
+* Modular design allows future extension to real devices or LLM reasoning.
+* Hackathon-ready for live demo with clear expected outputs.

+---

+If you want, I can also **create a professional one-page visual architecture diagram** with **arrows showing data flow from sensors → ML → GPT → RPA → dashboard**, ready for your slides and hackathon report.

-Do you want me to prepare that diagram next?
+Do you want me to make that diagram next?